A 22-week ultrasound may be an anatomy scan or a follow-up to it.

 A 22-week ultrasound to check on the anatomy of the fetus may last about an hour.

-During the anatomy scan, the healthcare provider will check:
+During the anatomy scan, the healthcare provider

 - the number of fetuses, if this is the first ultrasound of the pregnancy